 Previous and upcoming zero pollution actions

-- Q2 2021Provisional adoption date of zero pollution action plan
+- 12 May 2021Commission adoption of zero pollution action plan

 - 11 November 2020Launch of zero pollution action plan public consultation